 Cardiff University Stats, Info and Facts

 Founded by Royal Charter in 1883, Cardiff University has been producing successful graduates for the past 130 years.
-Ranked 15 in the UK and in the top 150 in the world, many of the University's academic schools are ranked among the strongest in the UK for the quality of their research and teaching.
+Ranked 5th in the UK for research quality (Research Excellence Framework, 2014) and in the top 125 in the world (QS World University Rankings 2015/16), many of the University's academic schools are ranked among the strongest in the UK for the quality of their research and teaching.
 The University has two Nobel Prize winners among their world-class teaching staff and Cardiff students learn from the very best in their field.

 Every year, Cardiff University welcomes international students from more than 120 countries and has dedicated student support services in place to accommodate students' academic and pastoral needs.

 The University is located in the center of a thriving, cosmopolitan capital city.
-The city center is only a few minutes' walk from the University and excellent transport links provide easy access to the rest of the UK and Europe via train, air and road.
+The city center is only a few minutes' walk from the University and transport links provide access to the rest of the UK and Europe via train, air and road.

-Cardiff is one of the safest regions in the UK, making it a great student city to live in.
-Exciting international music concerts are regular occurrence in Cardiff in addition to world-class sporting events such as the Ryder Cup, Test Match Cricket, Snooker Championships and football.
-This has given Cardiff the well-earned title of 'European Capital of Sport 2014'.
+Exciting international music concerts are regular occurrence in Cardiff in addition to world-class sporting events such as the Ryder Cup, Test Match Cricket, Snooker Championships, rugby and football.
+Cardiff is the host city for the IAAF World Half Marathon Championships.

 The hit television series such as 'Doctor Who' and 'Sherlock' are filmed in the city with many University buildings being used as locations.